About Naree Budjong Djara

 Minjerribah has a rich cultural heritage, outstanding conservation values, and is a favourite getaway for couples, families and adventure seekers alike.
 Currently about 50 per cent of the island is protected as Naree Budjong Djara National Park.

 Naree Budjong Djara means ‘My Mother Earth’ to the island’s Traditional Owners—the Quandamooka people.
 Their relationship with the island dates back thousands of years and their connection to land, sea and country is still as strong today.
-Naree Budjong Djara National Park is jointly managed by the Quandamooka people and the Queensland Parks and Wildlife Service (QPWS).
+Naree Budjong Djara National Park has been jointly managed by the Quandamooka people and the Queensland Parks and Wildlife Service (QPWS) since 2011.

 Naree Budjong Djara National Park features places of incredible conservation value and a variety of special habitats, including endangered heathlands, freshwater lakes and woodlands.
 These habitats are home to threatened animal species including the Cooloola sedgefrog Litoria cooloolensis and the black-necked stork Ephippiorhynchus asiaticus and the endangered swift parrot Lathamus discolor.